 There are large variations in outcomes between students within schools and between schools with similar student populations.

-In response to this, the Department of Education has committed to a mission of ensuring the provision of high-quality education and training that:
+In response to this, the Department of Education and Training has committed to a mission of ensuring the provision of high-quality education and training that:

 - raises achievement

 - reduces disparity

 - leads to opportunities.

 This funding is targeted at schools with a significant number of students from low socio-economic backgrounds, and with lower than expected student outcomes in literacy and numeracy.

 Socio-economic background has been identified as a key predictor of student success.
 Consequently, Equity funding supports programs in these schools that focus on students at risk of not achieving success at school, with particular emphasis on improving student achievement in literacy and numeracy.